 This means great content will rank, or be positioned, higher on search engine results pages (SERPs).
 The higher the page ranking, the more users see a page, thereby driving web traffic.

-The desire for greater traffic and a higher rank is ultimately why the field of search engine optimization (SEO) exists.
-SEO services and strategies focus on increasing traffic by affecting web page visibility on SERPs, a major component of which includes producing quality content.
+The desire for greater traffic and higher search rankings is ultimately why the field of search engine optimization (SEO) exists.
+SEO services and strategies focus on increasing traffic by affecting web page visibility on SERPs, a major component of which includes quality content creation.

 According to Google’s Webmaster Guidelines, quality content: